 Part records define the kinds of material and equipment that are stocked in your storerooms.
 Each part is associated with a specific part set and can be shared by the organizations that use the part set.
 You use the Part Number Master application to create part records.

-When you create a part record, you specify what kind of part it is:
+When you create a part record, you can specify the following part types: